 You’ve asked and I’m here to answer.
-You want to know how to create printables so you can try to make your own printables at home.
+You want to know how to create printables in PowerPoint so you can try to make your own printables at home.
 Imagine if you could stop buying other people’s resources and start making your own.

 You could study any topic you wanted and at any grade level you needed.